rob-builds-future/rob-builds-future/README.md

 - 👀 I’m interested in Mobile Development
 - 🌱 I’m currently learning Swift and Kotlin coding language
 - 💞️ I’m looking to collaborate on projects that realise the unique possibilities of mobile devices to make people reach their personal goals.
-- 📫 How to reach me: github
+- 📫 How to reach me: www.linkedin.com/in/rbettinghausen

 <!---
 rob-builds-future/rob-builds-future is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.